 The student is placed on probation for the following semester.
 The following semester does not include the Summer Clinical Session.
-At the end of the probationary period the student's progress will be evaluated by the faculty of the Cleveland Clinic School of Health Professions: Radiologic Technology (Mercy).
+At the end of the probationary period the student's progress will be evaluated by the faculty of the Cleveland Clinic Mercy Hospital School of Radiologic Technology.
 All courses, didactic and clinical, must be successfully completed to prevent dismissal from the program.

-In the event a student fails a course with an (F), either clinical or didactic, the student will be automatically terminated from the Cleveland Clinic School of Health Professions: Radiologic Technology (Mercy) program.
+In the event a student fails a course with an (F), either clinical or didactic, the student will be automatically terminated from the Cleveland Clinic Mercy Hospital's School of Radiologic Technology program.